KaiShunOleander/ansible-ksw-02/README.md

 - baseline.yml  : installs common tools and mono
 - opensim.yml   : configures all servers with the common settings and software
 - storage.yml   : configures the storage provider mysql
-- percona.yml   : configures database backups
+- db-backup.yml : configures database backups
-- asset.yml     : configures robust with the asset services
+- asset.yml     : configures robust with the asset and inventory services
 - grid.yml      : configures robust with the grid services
 - simulator.yml : configures the simulators with the opensim services

--playbooks/
+- playbooks/
- -  shows basic information of a node in the network
+ -  info.yml          : shows basic information of a node in the network
  -  stack_status.yml  : shows service status of all services in the opensim stack
  -  stack_restart.yml : executes a controlled restart of the opensim stack